harini-m-anand/NEXA/README.md

 - Basic NLP concepts
 - AI-based career recommendation systems

 > **Note:** This is a personal learning project and is not intended to provide professional career advice.
-The recommendation logic is simplified and designed for educational purposes.
+The recommendation logic is simplified and designed for educational purposes only.

 ---